As Ukraine conflict rages, Biden seeks to unite Americans in State of the Union speech | Politics

 As Ukraine conflict rages, Biden seeks to unite Americans in State of the Union speech

-"Every State of Union speech also reflects a moment of time," White House Press Secretary Jen Psaki said on Monday.
-Biden, she said, will detail his efforts "to rally the world to stand up for democracy and against Russian aggression."
-Democrats are expected to have a difficult time holding control of the U.S. House of Representatives – and perhaps the Senate as well - in the Nov.
-8 elections, analysts said, which would likely cripple Biden’s policy goals.
+"There's no question that this speech is a little different than it would have been just a few months ago," White House spokesperson Jen Psaki said on Monday, referring to the Ukraine conflict.
+"The president will lay out the efforts... he has led on to rally the world to stand up for democracy and against Russian aggression."
+Democrats are expected to have a difficult time holding onto control of the U.S. House of Representatives – and perhaps the Senate as well - in Nov.
+8 mid-term elections, which would likely cripple Biden's policy goals.

-A rebound in Biden’s public standing would make the task of staying in power easier.
-"The (speech) comes at a good time,” said John Geer, a political scientist and an expert in public opinion at Vanderbilt University.
+A rebound in Biden's public standing would help.
+"The (speech) comes at a good time," said John Geer, a political scientist and an expert in public opinion at Vanderbilt University.
 "He needs to grab the national stage and set a course that offers a brighter future."

+The president will also call on Congress to support his agenda to fight climate change and boost clean energy, a senior administration official said.
 About two-thirds of Americans support Biden slapping Russia with economic sanctions over its invasion of Ukraine.
-At the same time, security at home is an issue.
-Federal authorities are reinstalling fencing around the Capitol as Washington prepares for planned trucker protests inspired by demonstrations in Canada against pandemic-related restrictions.

-It did not appear that the convoys would cause major disruptions at the Capitol.
-One from California fizzled out and another was still in the Midwest, according to local media.
-Biden can also trumpet his $1 trillion infrastructure bill that was passed last year with some Republican support.
+Even so, Americans are concerned about domestic issues, including the economy and high inflation, and allies hope Biden will highlight his successes and address their worries in his speech.
+"They want to hear what the solutions might be to contain inflation but while continuing to move a pro-family, pro-worker agenda," said Lee Saunders, president of the American Federation of State, County and Municipal Employees union.

-He likely will urge swift confirmation of his pick for the U.S. Supreme Court, federal appeals Judge Ketanji Brown Jackson, who would be the first Black woman on the high court.
+Saunders said Biden needed to address voting rights, as well.
+"He's got to talk about the importance of fighting back and not thinking that the battle is over with as far as voting rights is concerned," he said.
 Matt Bennett, vice president of Third Way, a moderate Democrat think tank, said that Biden should aim for a sweeping tone about U.S. leadership on the world stage and the economy.

 "The most important thing," Bennett said, "is that he shows America that he is in command of world and domestic events.
 No policy idea or accomplishment is going to make a real difference."